fdeberna/chat-ptolemaic/README.md

 - **Model B (Astronomy fine-tuned):** Pretrained + geocentric astronomy
 - **Test:** Which produces more heliocentric ideas when prompted?

+**Hypothesis:** Two outcomes are possible:

-**Hypothesis:** Two things can happen.
-If Model B (astronomy-trained) generates heliocentric ideas more than Model A (no astronomy), this suggests emergence from geocentric reasoning rather than random language patterns.
-On the other hand Model B might suppress heliocentric ideas, due to the stronger geocentric component.
+1. If Model B (astronomy-trained) generates more heliocentric ideas than Model A (general-only), this suggests geocentric reasoning patterns enable emergence beyond random language patterns.
+2. If Model B generates fewer heliocentric ideas, this suggests astronomy training reinforces geocentric doctrine and suppresses alternatives.

 ## Key Results so Far

-Model A (general pretraining) shows higher heliocentric content:
+Surprisingly, Model A (general pretraining) shows higher heliocentric content:
 - **Earth-motion mentions:** 8.3% (A) vs 5.7% (B)
 - **Explicit Earth-motion:** 4.2% (A) vs 3.3% (B)
 - **Proto-heliocentric:** 5.1% (A) vs 4.0% (B)

+Both models generate heliocentric-like content at low rates (4-8%), suggesting some pattern recombination occurs even in small models (110M params) trained on geocentric texts.
+However, the majority (>90%) of outputs remain geocentric or ambiguous

-However, Model B shows more hedging/ambiguity, suggesting A's outputs are more confident.
-This supports the interpretation that fine-tuning on geocentric astronomy did not strengthen a stable geocentric doctrine.
-Instead, it seems to have increased qualified, scholastic, stance-uncertain astronomy discourse.
+Model B shows more hedging/ambiguity, suggesting A's outputs are more confident.

+**Interpretation:** Model B (astronomy-trained) shows more hedging and ambiguity (54.8% ambiguous outputs vs 41.0% for Model A), suggesting astronomy fine-tuning induced a scholastic hedging register rather than confident geocentrism.
+This supports the interpretation that geocentric training did not strengthen stable geocentric doctrine, but rather increased qualified, stance-uncertain astronomy discourse typical of pre-Copernican scholarly writing.

 ## Project Layout